 Getty College of Arts & Sciences

 The College of Arts & Sciences has 17 academic departments.
 The department of the student’s declared major assigns a faculty member to each student to serve as an academic advisor.
 Students are required to meet with the academic advisor each quarter to discuss course selections and address concerns.
 General Studies and General Science students are also assigned an academic advisor until the major is chosen.
 A Junior Check sheet of Unfulfilled Requirements should be requested in the Office of the Dean upon completion of 90 credit hours.
 The Application for Graduation should be completed one semester before the expected graduation date.

 The College of Arts & Sciences provides small group tutoring sessions for select 100 and 200 level general education courses.
 Tutoring sessions are open to all undergraduate students, regardless of major.
 Tutors are upperclassmen that have been recommended by the department chairperson.
 Under special circumstance, one-on-one tutoring is available upon request.
 Visit the Getty tutoring page for more information.

 Raabe College of Pharmacy

 The College of Pharmacy assigns academic advisors to students at the beginning of their P-1 year.
 Students are notified in their first POP class and are asked to meet with their advisor prior to scheduling.
 Advisors are trained by the College and receive periodic updates on student progress and/or early warning advisories.
 The student retains this advisor until they complete their P-4 year.
 At this time, advising transfers to the Office of Experiential Education within the College.

 The College of Pharmacy provides student tutors in all subject areas.
 The student tutoring program is student managed and operates on Monday's, Tuesday's & Wednesday's in RE 212 from 6:00 p.m. - 9:00 p.m.
 Tutors are hired based on their application, academic standards, and interviews.
-Tutors are available during the hours of the tutoring center unless approved by the Assistant Dean, Dr. Kelly Shields.
-Contact information for all tutors is available from the Student Services desk, located in the College of Pharmacy Dean's office.
+Tutors are available during the hours of the tutoring center unless approved by the Director of Pharmacy Student Affairs, Dr. Sheila Coressel.
+Contact information for all tutors is available in the College of Pharmacy Dean's office.

 College of Engineering